Poughkeepsie Yacht Club

-The Poughkeepsie Yacht Club (PYC) is a small private yacht club based in the Hudson River Valley in upstate New York.
-The club is one of the earliest yachting institutions in America and founded in 1892.
-The club is located on the eastern shore in the heart of the Hudson Valley, on a part of the Hudson River about halfway between New York City and Albany.
-It shares a close proximity to the Hyde Park historic sites and the town of Rhinebeck.
-Its officers include a Commodore, Vice-Commodore, Rear-Commodore, Measurer, Secretary, and Treasurer.
+The Poughkeepsie Yacht Club (PYC) is a small private yacht club based in the Hudson River Valley in upstate New York, United States.
+The club was founded in 1892, and is one of the earliest yachting institutions in America.
+It is located on the eastern shore in the heart of the Hudson Valley, on a part of the Hudson River about halfway between New York City and Albany.
+It is near the Hyde Park historic sites and the town of Rhinebeck.

+Club officers include a commodore, vice-commodore, rear-commodore, measurer, secretary, and treasurer.

 History

-The Poughkeepsie Yacht Club was founded on 1892 by a small group of working sailors and yachtsmen.
+The Poughkeepsie Yacht Club was founded in 1892 by a small group of working sailors and yachtsmen.

-It now has approximately one-hundred twenty "active" (boat owning) and "social" (non-boat owning) members.
+It now has approximately 120 "active" (boat owning) and "social" (non-boat owning) members.

-During the early years of the club's history, rowing played an important role fostering interest and membership.
-This led to the negotiations securing the first race of the "University Eights" (Intercollegiate Regatta) in June 1895.
+During the early years of the club, rowing played an important role in fostering interest and membership.
+This led to negotiations securing the first race of the "University Eights" (Intercollegiate Regatta) in June 1895.
 In addition to racing, yachting, and rowing, iceboating was popular with club members as well.
 The club field had as many as seven ice yachts, generally storing four in the boat house.

 Traditionally the Poughkeepsie Yacht Club has been a "working club," where members take part in maintaining the club facilities and grounds.
-Participation hours include activities such as the "all hands on deck" docks in and docks out as well as working on the annual events hosted at the club.
-Members may choose the committee with which they wish to be affiliated (i.e., docks, membership, house, grounds, moorings, entertainment, etc.)
+Participation hours include activities such as the "all hands on deck" docks in and docks out, as well as working on the annual events hosted at the club.
+Members may join committees relating to docks, membership, house, grounds, moorings, and entertainment.